alexandrenolla/alexandrenolla/README.md

 - 👋 Hi, I’m @alexandrenolla
 - 👀 I’m interested in Learning and making a good living.
 - 🌱 I’m currently learning Computer Science and Social Media Marketing.
-- 💞️ I’m looking to collaborate on anything that creat value for humanity.
+- 💞️ I’m looking to collaborate on anything that creats value for humanity.
 - 📫 How to reach me 1. alexandre.nolla@gmail.com 2. alexandrenollabusiness@gmail.com

 <!---